avian-digital-forensics/avian-scripts/wss/load-timer/README.md

 * Path
 * Time stamp

-The CSV-file is updated live as the items are processed.
+The CSV-file is updated live as the items are processed and can be found at "[Avian Scripts Directory]\data\cases\\[Case Name/GUID]\load_times[Time Stamp].csv".
+There may be other files in the same directory used by other scripts.
+Please leave them be.

 ## Remarks
 The timings are done by recording the time when the script is called for each item.